Islamisation in Pakistan: Sharia courts and constitutional amendments

-In 1978 Zia established "Shariat Appellate Benches", "grafted" on to Pakistan's four High Courts.

-The benches were tasked with judging legal cases using the teachings of the Quran and the Sunnah and examining the country's laws to determine whether they complied with sharia law, and bring them into alignment if they did not.
+In 1978 Zia established "Shariat Appellate Benches", grafted on to Pakistan's four High Courts.
+The benches were tasked with judging legal cases using the teachings of the Qur'an and the Sunnah and examining the country's laws to determine whether they complied with sharia law, and bring them into alignment if they did not.
 A Shariat Appellate Bench of the Supreme Court was created to be the final authority in Sharia cases.

 In announcing the establishment of Shariat Benches, Zia described their jurisdiction: "Every citizen will have the right to present any law enforced by the government before the 'Sharia Bench' and obtain its verdict whether the law is wholly or partly Islamic or un-Islamic."

 However, some very important laws were exempt from being struck down as un-Islamic.

-The Ninth Amendment to the Pakistan Constitution, added by Zia's government, stated that "the Injunctions of Islam as laid down in the Holy Quran and Sunnah shall be the supreme law and source of guidance for legislation", but qualified that in Article 203-B by omitting from the rule: the constitution, "Muslim Personal Law, any law relating to the procedure of any Court or tribunal", and "until the expiration of ten years from the commencement of this Chapter, any fiscal law or any law relating to the levy and collection of taxes and fees or banking or insurance practice and procedure ..."
+The Ninth Amendment to the Pakistan Constitution, added by Zia's government, stated that "the Injunctions of Islam as laid down in the Holy Quran and Sunnah shall be the supreme law and source of guidance for legislation", but qualified that in Article 203-B by omitting from the rule: the constitution, "Muslim Personal Law, any law relating to the procedure of any Court or tribunal", and "until the expiration of ten years from the commencement of this Chapter, any fiscal law or any law relating to the levy and collection of taxes and fees or banking or insurance practice and procedure..."
 Thus the constitution and major parts of Pakistan's laws were exempt from Sharia jurisdiction.
 Further, the Shariat Benches did not always follow Zia's policy, and early on declared rajm, or stoning, to be un-Islamic.
 Zia-ul-Haq reconstituted the court, which then ruled rajm Islamic.

 In 1980 the Shariat Appellate Benches were disbanded and replaced by a Federal Shariat Court (FSC).
 Its establishment was less than clean and simple, as between 1980 and 1985, "provisions relating to the FSC's operation were modified 28 times, through the mechanism of 12 separate presidential ordinances and were incorporated into the Constitution in 14 subsections covering 11 pages of text."
 It has eight judges appointed by the president, "selected for the most part from judges of the high courts".

 The judges of the superior courts appointed by General Zia tended to be "Islamic moderates" rather than "Islamic activists" favoring a rapid advance of Islamisation.

 In the lower district courts, there is "considerable variation in the enforcement and interpretation of the Hudud laws", with "much more enthusiasm" for implementation of them in the Punjab and urban Khyber Pakhtunkhwa (formerly NWFP) than in other regions.